bensonchoyintuitas/intuitas_knowledgebase/docs/naming_standards_and_conventions.md

 Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

+In the examples provided - we have opted for domain level catalogs - with schema separation for the lower levels of grain via prefixes. i.e `intuitas_clinical_dev.gold__mart`

-- All schemas are may be optionally prefixed with `gold`
+- All schemas  may be optionally prefixed with data stage if not already decomposed at domain-level i.e. `gold__`
 - All `entity` names which align to facts should be named in plural.
 - All `entity` names which align to dims should be named in singular.